 Broken Function Level Authorization (BFLA) is one of the most dangerous yet preventable API vulnerabilities.
 It allows attackers to exploit weak access control logic, manipulate data, and perform actions reserved for admins or system processes.

-Securing your APIs against BFLA isn’t just about building stronger authentication — it’s about verifying and enforcing authorization at every functional level.
-With continuous testing and automation tools like APIsec.ai, organizations can protect their APIs from misuse while maintaining performance, compliance, and user trust.
+Securing your APIs against BFLA requires verifying and enforcing authorization at every functional level.
+Following API security best practices and using systematic testing methodologies with automation tools like APIsec helps organizations protect their APIs from misuse while maintaining performance, compliance, and user trust.

 1. What is Broken Function Level Authorization (BFLA)?